facecrm/android-sdk/README.md

 ```java
 FaceCRM.getsInstance().startRegisterByCamera(Activity act, int containerView)
 ```
-rect: camera view 's frame.
+act: camera view 's frame.

-ContainerView: an CameraCustom in your layout xml, is used to embed camera view.
+containerView: an CameraCustom in your layout xml, is used to embed camera view.

 #### 2. Capture a face for register.
 ```java